This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Keep in mind that physicians have the legal responsibility to ensure that an infant is delivered as safely as possible.
 Birth injuries, however, occur each year at the hands of negligent medical experts.

-Nuchal Cord Injuries and Cerebral Palsy
+Do Nuchal Cord Injuries Cause Cerebral Palsy?

 A 1994 study by the Department of Obstetrics and Gynecology at New Jersey Medical School and the University of Medicine and Dentistry of New Jersey Newark noted that at least five infants developed cerebral palsy when physicians cut the cords before birth.[4]